bhar4t/bhar4t/articles/Generate-incremental-Firebase-Firestore-order-or-number-vs-ordered-document-ID.md

 cover: "firebase_increment.jpeg"
 keywords: "Firebase, Javascript, Firestore"
 author: "Bharat Sahu"
+description: "I don’t recommend custom document ID over Firestore auto-generated ids cause the scalability comes from how Firestore spreads the document out over its storage layer.
+In a simplified way: sequential IDs have more hashing collisions.."
 ---

 Before going for incremental Firestore order or incremental document ID please go through [Firestore documentation](https://firebase.google.com/docs/firestore/manage-data/add-data) you’ll get some use cases there with an important note: